muralibala/identitybpa/README.md

 ## 1. Using Docker containers
  We have used a Nginx docker container as a proxy for web sites.
 The Nginx proxy container is paired with a Let's Encrypt proxy compnion.
 Together, both of these containers create secure proxy for websites behind the proxy.
 The website can be implemented in any techology as long as VIRTUAL_HOST and LETSENCRYPT_HOST environment variables are set.
 The proxy container automatically creates/renews Let's Encrypt certificates.
 This companion container also automatically creates strong Diffie-Hellman Group.

-This functioning implementation, hosted in Azure, is available at <a href="https://identitybpa.agileana.com" target="_blank">identitybpa.agileana.com</a>.
+This functioning implementation, hosted in Azure, is available at [identitybpa.agileana.com](https://identitybpa.agileana.com).
 This implementation gets [A+ rating](https://www.ssllabs.com/ssltest/analyze.html?d=identitybpa.agileana.com) from SSL Labs.

 The source for implementation using docker containers is available in docker-config folder.
 The [README](./docker-config/README.md) contains additional information.